 The Eclectus Parrot is a large tropical parrot with bright colouring.
 The males are bright green with red wing linings and an orange beak and it is the females that are more brightly coloured having bright red plumage with blue wing linings and a blue chest.
 It was believed for many years that the male and female were two completely different species due to their colour difference.

-The Eclectus Parrot's diet consists of berries, fruits, nuts and seeds which they often forage for in the high tree canopies in rainforests.
+Berries, fruits, nuts and seeds which they often forage for in the high tree canopies in rainforests

 The Eclectus Parrots often nest in high tree hollows usually near water.
 It is also common for one tree to house several nests.
 Their breeding season is between July - January.